mverma40/MachineLearning4641B/README.md

   <img src="cleanData.png" width="700" title="hover text">
 </p>

-Our execution of the elbow method to find the best possible # of clusters for K-means:
+Our execution of the elbow method to find the best possible # of clusters for K-means.
+This method helped in relation to K-means as it gave us a better idea of number of clusters to use.

 <p align="center">
   <img src="Elbowimg.png" width="700" title="hover text">